mazeg-io/promptic.app/promptic-client/README.md

 # Promptic Client

+A lightweight JavaScript/TypeScript client for integrating Promptic prompts into your applications.

+## Overview

-A lightweight JavaScript/TypeScript client for interacting with the Promptic API.
-This client allows you to easily retrieve and format prompts stored in your Promptic application.
+Promptic Client provides a simple yet powerful way to access and format prompts stored in your Promptic workspace through the promptic-api:

+- **API Integration** - Seamlessly communicates with the promptic-api to retrieve your prompts
+- **Simple Interface** - Minimal, intuitive methods for retrieving and formatting prompts
+- **TypeScript Support** - Full type definitions for improved developer experience
+- **Error Handling** - Robust error handling for missing variables and network issues

+## Features

+- **Prompt Retrieval** - Fetch prompts by key from your Promptic workspace
+- **Variable Formatting** - Replace placeholder variables with dynamic values
+- **Promise-based API** - Modern async/await compatible interface

 ## Installation